 - The assignment of paper review will, in principle, be completed within two or three weeks before ‘accept’ or ‘refuse.’

 - The editing committee will make an overall decision among “Accept as it is,” “Accept with Minor Revisions/Accept with Major Revisions,” and “Reject” based on the judgments of three reviewers and inform the author of the decision.
 The judgment of “Accept with Minor Revisions/Accept with Major Revisions” will be accompanied by the review results of the editing committee regarding the abstract and form.
-The criteria of overall judgment for submitted papers is as follows:

 - If the researcher does not reflect the requirements for revision fully without valid reasons, the editing committee will ask him or her to make another round of revisions after the review.
 If he or she fails to submit the revised paper by the deadline, the committee will assume that he or she has no intention to publish his or her paper in the journal.

 - After the revision is submitted, the manuscript goes through another deliberation by the editorial board and a 2nd revision may be requested.
 Further process afterwards regarding the final decision of the publication will be decided according to the regulations of the editorial board.